Built From the Inside

 Team Development

 Building and mentoring cross-functional security teams, fostering a culture of continuous learning and purple-team thinking.
-Translating technical depth into management capability, which is why the training on this platform is built for practitioners who want to stay technical as their careers advance.
+Translating technical depth into management capability, which is why the training on this platform is built for cybersecurity professionals who want to stay technical as their careers advance.

 Primary Author: Steven Anglin, Founder, Ridgeline Cyber Defence.